Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Introduction

 In summary, we make the following contributions: \begin{itemize}

-\item \textbf{CyclePrefDB}, a cycle-consistent preference dataset of 866K comparison pairs spanning image-to-text and text-to-image generation, specifically designed for \textit{dense} captions and prompts. \item \textbf{CycleReward}, a reward model trained on our dataset, which is effective both as an alignment metric and a verifier for best-of-$N$ optimization. \item Our ablation study finds that image-to-text decoders with stronger language models and text-to-image decoders lead to better alignment.
-Additionally, using similarity metrics that model human perception improve alignment. \item Demonstration of DPO using our CyclePrefDB dataset.
-This leads to improvements on a wide range of vision-language tasks and text-to-image generation tasks.
+\item \textbf{CyclePrefDB}, a cycle consistency based preference dataset of 866K comparisons for image-to-text and text-to-image generation, specifically for \textit{longer} texts. \item \textbf{CycleReward}, a reward model trained on our dataset, which is effective as a fast, differentiable alignment metric and a verifier for Best-of-$N$ sampling for longer text. \item Our ablation study finds that image-to-text decoders with stronger language models lead to better alignment.
+Additionally, using similarity metrics that model human perception improves alignment. \item Demonstration of DPO using our CyclePrefDB dataset, leading to improvements on a wide range of vision-language and text-to-image generation tasks.

 \end{itemize}